Lime's stealth price hike makes it costlier than e-scooter newcomer Flamingo

 Flamingo is also due to join Wellington's e-scooter trial this month, and Christchurch's trial in September.

-Uber has yet to confirm pricing for its Jump by Uber e-scooters, which will also join the Wellington trial from this month.
+Uber says its Jump by Uber scooters, which will join the Wellington trial next month, will also cost 30 cents per minute.

 Meanwhile, Consumer NZ has raised questions about whether Lime properly informed customers about its price increase.